Say you have a sunny corner of your yard or a few containers in your driveway, and lots of family time on your hands.

 Growing a vegetable garden is a fun and very satisfying activity to do with kids.
 It can even convince picky eaters to give veggies a try.

-Once you’ve got the ground or container prepared, here are some satisfying crops for beginning gardeners to try planting in March.
+Once you’ve got the ground or container prepared, here are some satisfying, kid-friendly crops for beginners to try planting in March.
 All are fairly easy and reliable.
 Just keep them watered (the spring rain isn’t always frequent or reliable enough) and follow the directions.

 Grow from: seed